hassandiv/onboarding-v2/README.md

 3.``` AppContext.js```: Context API contains our states "count" for counting the number of questions and "percentage" for our progress bar.

-4.``` Home.js```: Main Survey App Landing Page
+4.``` Home.js```: Main Survey App Landing Page and it contains image and content

 5.``` Diet.js```: It has a prop called Match and it is passed to each survey page by getting page id.

 6.``` DietComplete.js```: It has the content for the final result page.

-7.``` Survey.js```: It contains the rest API coming from Express server and fetched with useEffect hook, multiple states, a radio button and form submission.
+7.``` Survey.js```: It contains the rest API from Express server fetched with useEffect hook, multiple states, a radio button and form submission.